Suit fabrics play a huge role in determining the suit’s style and appearance.

-- Slightly extensive and less-luxurious
+- Slightly extensive and less luxurious

-Also, it’s not the best choice for winter, since it absorbs water without insulating it.
+Also, it’s not the best choice for winter since it absorbs water without insulating it.
 Therefore, use it’s the best material choice for autumn and spring.

 - Good for semi-formal and casual events

-- Moves and breathes well
+- Moves and breaths well

 - Satisfactory softness

-- Tends to crease and look sloppy
+- It tends to crease and look sloppy

 - Absorbs water and does not insulate